Which Elements of Proof are Required in a Florida Birth Defect Medical Malpractice Case?

 If You Suspect that Medical Malpractice Caused Your Child to Suffer Birth Defects, Speak to a Fort Lauderdale Attorney.

-If you believe that a physician’s malpractice caused your child to be born with defects, Rosen Injury Law can assist you.
+If you believe that a physician’s malpractice caused your child to be born with defects, Rosen Injury Law, P.A. can assist you.
 Our experienced Fort Lauderdale personal injury attorneys can help you build a strong medical malpractice case and get justice for any injuries your child has suffered.